 When buying a rental property, having too much unsecured/revolving debt can be a deal killer.
 Remember your credit report?
 Double-check all the balances, and monthly payments to make sure everything is correct.

 You see, the mortgage underwriter will almost certainly subtract your estimated monthly payment on each of your unsecured debts from your “affordability”.
-For example, if your combined minimum payments on credit cards and car loans are $750/mo, your affordability could get reduced by as much as $150,000!
+For example, let’s say your combined minimum payments on credit cards and car loans are $750/mo.
+In this case, your affordability could get reduced by as much as $150,000!
 As a result, it’s important to pay down as much unsecured debt as possible, before obtaining mortgage pre-approval.

 This list is not exhaustive, and not everyone will need all the information.
 But, if you have a small income but a large retirement account, it can always help your case.